-P’u, Catalogue of Paintings of the Imperial Collection of the reign of
+Hsuan Ho Hua P’u, Catalogue of Paintings of the Imperial Collection of

-listed.
-One is titled “A picture of Yin Hsing (Silver Apricot) and the
+the Ginkgo are listed.
+One is titled “A picture of Yin Hsing (Silver Apricot)

-bird Pei Tou Wen” made by an artist called Yo Shih-hsuan, an official of
+and the bird Pei Tou Wen” made by an artist called Yo Shih-hsuan, an official

-of “A study of Ya Chio (Duck’s Foot)” by Prince Tuan Hsien Wang, 4th son
+paintings of “A study of Ya Chio (Duck’s Foot)” by Prince Tuan Hsien Wang,

-of relief-mural of 'The Seven Worthies of the Bamboo Grove and Rong
+of 'The Seven Worthies of the Bamboo Grove and Rong Qiqi'

 Many legends are written in Chinese and Japanese relating to the Ginkgo.
 In Japan the Ginkgo is often used in haiku-poems and is then called 'icho-ba(ne)' meaning Ginkgo-feather.

-17th till 19th century the Ginkgo appeared as a motif on swords, handmirrors,
+about the 17th till 19th century the Ginkgo appeared as a motif on swords,

-century on the Ginkgo motif is also found on brooches, buckles, (hair)pins,
+the 19th century on the Ginkgo motif is also found on brooches, buckles,

-necklaces.
-In Japan on ceramics (plates, vases etc.), paintings, woodcarving,
+(hair)pins, necklaces.
+In Japan on ceramics (plates, vases etc.), paintings,